pustotnik/zenmake/docs/buildconf.rst

                 The value ``msgpack`` means msgpack binary
                 format by using python module ``msgpack``.
-Using of this format can decrease ZenMake overhead in building of some big projects because it has best performance among all supported formats.
+Using of this format can decrease ZenMake overhead in building of some big projects because it has the best performance among all supported formats.
-                If package ``msgpack`` doesn't exist in the current system then it will be replaced by value ``pickle``.
+                If the package ``msgpack`` doesn't exist in the current system then the ``pickle`` value will be used.
                 Note: ZenMake doesn't try to install package ``msgpack``.
                 This package must be installed in some other way.